PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 This triggers when the unfiltered stick axis goes from 80 on one side to 80 on the other side.

+The graph shows lines at the Melee dash threshold, ±64.

 The percents on the right tell you the chance of not turning, empty pivoting, or fully dashing the other way.

+For a 100% chance of an empty pivot, you want to be past the dash threshold for exactly 1 frame, or just under 17 milliseconds.
+Shorter than that, and there is a chance of not turning at all, while if you hold longer than 17 and less than 33, you might fully dash the other way.
+If the stick output is past the dash threshold for more than 33 ms, you are guaranteed to dash the other way.

 ### Trigger